geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

 #### Scheduled Map Info

 It works similarly to the `Map Info` action, but supports delaying of the search execution up to the moment when layer is added to the map.
-This behavior is used when search should be applied to the dynamically added layer:
+This behavior is used when search should be applied to the dynamically added layer (e.g. using `addLayer` parameter) :

 Example: